ClaudiuD09/VR-application/README.md

 # VR-application
-VR application using the phone as a screen and a Bluetooth controller for joysticks.
+VR application in GoDot, using the phone as a screen and a Bluetooth controller for joysticks.

 Description:
 This test application is for checking functionality and compatibility for using a phone (Android) as a VR screen (Google Cardboard) and a Bluetooth controller (like a PS4 controller) as joysticks to simulate a pair of budget VR headsets.

+For this application, the GoDot game engine was used to create the virtual environment and control, and Android Studio was used for exporting to the Android phone.

 -This test was only on Android phones-

 Android Studio will be required for export - here are some useful links: